Hanoi Vietnam: Visiting the Old Quarter, Dining with Locals

 The Old Quarter

 The Old Quarter is a labyrinth of streets millennia old.
 Once each street plied a different trade and was reserved for the artisans and merchants of particular goods.
-Hence one street would sell silk, another herbal medicine, another gold statues.
+Hence one street would sell silk, another herbal medicine, others gold statues.

 The wares may have changed but the principle is the same, now key-makers and plastic Buddha’s, toy sellers and underwear vendors cram in beside antique instruments and fashionable silk designers.